opencampus-xyz/oc-kickstart/README.md

 | NEXT_PUBLIC_SANDBOX_MODE      | Whether the OCID connect is using sandbox mode |
 | NEXT_PUBLIC_AUTH_CLIENT_ID    | Your Auth Client ID for OCID Connect           |

+## Remark

+If your account is signed up through sandbox mode in this app, please log in https://id.sandbox.opencampus.xyz/ to verify the account is working before proceeding.

 ## References

 - OCID connect: https://github.com/opencampus-xyz/ocid-connect-js/tree/main